The Fast Steam selection process consists of several stages in the application process.

 Get instant access to hundreds of practice questions and exercises with full solutions, tips, study guides, and more.

-Potential employers will interview you via Skype or send you a link to an interview platform that contains pre-determined interview questions.
+Potential employers will interview you via Skype or send you a link to an interview platform that contains pre-determined interview questions (this is known as a pre-recorded interview).

 Here, you will have a chance to briefly view the question before you record and submit your answer.
 Although seemingly easier, this method of interviewing means you do not have a chance to expound upon your answers or explain yourself further.